tronprotocol/tron-docker/private_net/README.md

 # Private Network

-Here is a quick-start guide for setting up a Tron private network using Docker.
+Here is a quick-start guide for setting up a TRON private network using Docker.

 A private chain needs at least one fullnode run by a [Super Representative (SR)](https://tronprotocol.github.io/documentation-en/mechanism-algorithm/sr/) to produce blocks, and any number of fullnodes to synchronize blocks and broadcast transactions.

 ## Prerequisites

-### Minimum Hardware Requirements
+### Minimum hardware requirements
 - CPU with 8+ cores
 - 32GB RAM
 - 100GB free storage space